by Cynthia C. James

 Published on: 9 November 2020

-Cynthia C. James is the co-founder and coordinator of Going Digital ELT.
-She has been in the field of education in Malaysia since 2005 and has served as a primary school teacher, teacher trainer, published author, online community manager, and district education supervisor.
-She blogs at beyondchalkandtalk.com
+Cynthia C. James is the co-founder and member of the Going Digital ELT editorial team.
+She has been in the field of education in Malaysia since 2005 and has served as a primary school teacher, teacher trainer, published author, online community manager, district education supervisor, and independent researcher.
+She used to write on her old blog beyondchalkandtalk.com.
+You can connect with Cynthia, or read her recent musings through her new blog ccjames.blog.

 Do you have stories to share?
 Write to us!